The Upside Down Amsterdam: Tickets, Photos & Visitor Guide

 What to Expect at The Upside Down Amsterdam

-When you visit The Upside Down Amsterdam, get ready for a fully interactive and immersive experience.
+When you visit The Upside Down Amsterdam, get ready for a fully interactive and engaging experience.
 The museum is made up of over 25 creatively designed rooms, each filled with optical illusions, upside-down setups, and photo-friendly installations.
 You can walk through, touch, and interact with many of the exhibits, making it perfect for fun photos, Instagram shots, and unique memories.

 The experience usually takes about 1–1.5 hours, giving you plenty of time to explore each room, experiment with perspectives, and enjoy the playful, mind-bending atmosphere.
 While it’s designed to be entertaining, it’s also safe and accessible for visitors of all ages.